CASR-HKU/ESDA/ReadMe.md

 > Yizhao Gao, Baoheng Zhang, Yuhao Ding, Hayden So
 > (FPGA 2024)

 ESDA is a framework that to build customized DNN accelerator for event-based vision tasks.
-It aims to leverage the spatial sparsity of event-based input by a novel dynamic sparse dataflow architecture.
-This is achieved by formulating the computation of each dataflow module using a unified token-feature computation scheme.
-To enhance the spatial sparsity, ESDA also incoperates [Submanifold Sparse Convolution](https://arxiv.org/abs/1706.01307) to build our model.
+It leverages the spatial sparsity of event-based input by a novel dynamic sparse dataflow architecture.
+This is achieved by formulating the computation of each dataflow module as a unified token-feature computation scheme.
+To enhance the spatial sparsity, ESDA also incoperates [Submanifold Sparse Convolution](https://arxiv.org/abs/1706.01307) to build our DNN models.

 The project mainly consists of three parts
 - Software model training on event-based datasets with sparsity and quantization
-- Hardware design optimization (use constrainted optimization to search optimal mapping)
+- Hardware design optimization (use constrainted optimization to search for optimal mapping)
 - Hardware systhesis, implementation and evaluation